Wiski-ai/Wifi-Ethical-hack-software/README.md

 * Host machine (Linux preferred) with virtualization (VirtualBox / VMware / QEMU).
 * Create a Kali Linux VM and take a snapshot before any test.
 * Use a separate USB Wi‑Fi adapter that supports monitor mode and packet injection for testing.
-Do not use the host's primary Wi‑Fi adapter in managed mode for attacks.
+Do not use the host's primary Wi‑Fi adapter in managed mode for disruption tests.
 * Create a disposable AP using `hostapd` or use a cheap physical router set to factory defaults.
 * Use host-only/NAT or a dedicated VLAN to ensure no traffic leaks to production networks.